Sanity Simulations for Saliency Methods

-To better understand the methods' behaviors for different types of inputs, we study PAFL and SAFL computed on images from different buckets containing distinct sets of features.
-For a high-level understanding of how the methods generally perform across all types of images, we first plot PAFL and SAFL averaged across all buckets for simple reasoning instantiated with Simple-FR and Simple-NR (grey vertical bars in Figure~\ref{fig:simple_afls}).
-We observe that most of the methods, except for Gradient, SmoothGradient, DeConvNet, and GBP, perform reasonably well, with PAFL exceeding the 0.5 correctness threshold and SAFL being lower.
-This reasonable level of performance aligns with what existing pointing game evaluations in the literature have shown with simple reasoning~\cite{selvaraju2017grad, adebayo2020debugging}.
+For a high-level understanding of how the methods generally perform, we plot PAFL and SAFL averaged across all buckets for simple reasoning instantiated with Simple-FR and Simple-NR (grey vertical bars in Figure~\ref{fig:simple_afls}).
+We observe that most of the methods, except for G, SG, DCN, and GBP, perform reasonably well, with PAFL exceeding the 0.5 correctness threshold and SAFL being lower.
+This reasonable level of performance aligns with what existing evaluations in the literature have shown with simple reasoning~\cite{selvaraju2017grad, adebayo2020debugging}.

 Despite their reasonable performance in average, we observe a trend that PAFL decreases and SAFL increases as more objects are visible in the image, even though the model reasoning remains simple.
-The colored lines in Figure~\ref{fig:simple_afls} exemplify this trend by showing per-bucket performance for two buckets for Simple-FR (blue and orange) and Simple-NR (green and red).
-For both cases, all methods show lower PAFL on buckets where an irrelevant object (Text for Simple-FR in blue and Box1 for Simple-NR in green) is present, compared to buckets where that object is absent (orange and red).
+The colored lines in Figure~\ref{fig:simple_afls} exemplify this trend by showing per-bucket performance for two different buckets in Simple-FR (blue and orange) and Simple-NR (green and red) each.
+For both reasoning, all methods show lower PAFL on buckets where an irrelevant object (Text for Simple-FR in blue and Box1 for Simple-NR in green) is present, compared to buckets where that object is absent (orange and red).
 This means that part of the feature attribution originally assigned to the relevant object shifts to the irrelevant ones when they are visible in the image.
-Figure~\ref{fig:simple_afls_obj} verifies this trend for all buckets containing different number of visible objects: average PAFL from buckets with fewer objects strictly upper bounds average PAFL from buckets with more objects, and SAFL increases along with the number of objects.
-These variations in AFL based on the number of objects in the image lead to non-trivial variance across buckets as shown with vertical error bars (i.e. standard deviation) in Figure \ref{fig:simple_afls}.
-Qualitative samples from buckets with additional objects confirm that for images with more objects, the methods tend to highlight all of them regardless of the type of reasoning used, leading to decreased PAFL and increased SAFL (Appendix~\ref{sec:appdx_qual_results}).
+Figure~\ref{fig:simple_afls_obj} verifies this trend for all buckets containing different number of visible objects: PAFL from buckets with fewer objects strictly upper bounds PAFL from buckets with more objects, while SAFL increases along with the number of objects.
+These variations in AFL based on the number of objects in the image lead to non-trivial variance across buckets as shown with black vertical error bars (standard deviation) in Figure \ref{fig:simple_afls}.
+Qualitative examples confirm this undesirable dependence of methods' AFL values on the number of objects in the image (Appendix~\ref{sec:appdx_qual_results}).